peterkaminski/peterkaminski-wiki/GPT Jams.md

 - to keep personal notes
 - to keep _versioned_ personal notes
 - to work with a team, and keep team notes
-- it's free
+- it's free for personal use
-- it's futureproof
+- the way it stores your data is local-first, transparent, and futureproof
 - each note is easy to repurpose and share
 - to create professional-looking websites that can be hosted for free
 - you can "link as you think", use tags, and other organization methods